 The mid-range ACT score of admitted students is 21-27; the average ACT score is 24.
 The mid-range SAT score (SAT CR+M) of admitted students is 980-1240; the average SAT score is 1110.
 If your scores fall within this range, including them in your application could make you a more competitive candidate.

-We ask that you submit a graded paper from your junior or senior year of high school and complete an admission interview with a member of the admissions staff.
-Please contact the Office of Admissions directly at 262-551-6000 or email@example.com, or submit the test optional form.
+We ask that you submit a graded paper, minimum one page (250 words), from your junior or senior year of high school, and complete an admission interview with a member of the admissions staff.
+Please contact the Office of Admissions directly at 262-551-6000 or firstname.lastname@example.org, or submit the test-optional form.